Who is eligible to serve?

 How many vacancies exist?

-The number of interested individuals sometimes exceeds the number of vacancies for the Awards Evaluation and Governmental Affairs committees.
+The number of interested individuals sometimes exceeds the number of vacancies.
 If you are not appointed, there are several other opportunities for you to become involved in ICMA activities.

 How long are the terms of appointment?